aymisxx/ProphetLSTM-GAN/README.md

 pip install -r requirements.txt
 ```

-Start Jupyter Notebook and open the notebooks one-by-one.
+Start Jupyter Notebook and open the notebooks one-by-one, 00, 01, and 02.

 ---